lucidrains/rvq-vae-gpt/README.md

 The Soundstream will be modified to use all local attention.
 Experiments will compare VQ, RVQ, and also multi-headed VQ

+Was told by a researcher friend this will likely fail 😂😂 but I will try it anyways, yolo.
+In the case it does not work, maybe it can still be useful for genomics.

 ## Citations

 ```bibtex